 Texas born and bred with ALOHA SPIRIT and a sprinkling of So Cal carefree

-Meghan M. Alonso, referred to by Shark Tank’s Kevin Harrington as a medical device development expert, is known for her medical device podcast, Inspired by Imua, and her valuable connections in the medical industry.
+Meghan M. Alonso, referred to by Shark Tank’s Kevin Harrington as a medical device development expert, is known for her award winning medical device podcast, Inspired by Imua, the chapter she wrote in best selling book “Put a Shark in Your Tank, and her valuable connections in the medical industry.
+According to the Huffington Post, she helps clients navigate the complicated process of bringing their ideas to the marketplace.
 She’s a patriotic military wife, pet parent, founder and co-founder of 4 successful companies who thrives on guiding medical device and IVD companies through development and manufacturing.

 When she isn’t helping others, Meghan is hard at work on her MBA she is pursuing from Auburn University, staying active with her adorable husky Abby, crossfitting, enjoying great restaurants and fine wine with her husband, and soaking up the sun the nearest beach.
 Find out more about her insight, guidance, resources, and great stories at imua-services.com and get her free top 10 medical device development wipeouts and how to avoid them here.